 Web 3.0 will be decentralized.

-On Web 3.0, there won’t be any central authorities that control the internet.
-Governments or other political entities will not have the ability to switch off access to the World Wide Web.
+On Web 3.0, there won’t be any central authorities that control the Internet.
+As a result, governments or other political entities cannot switch off access to the World Wide Web.
 This network model is the Ethereum blockchain, which functions as a trustless system where user data benefits from unbreakable encryption.

-One of the most important elements of Web 3.0 will be semantic metadata.
+One of the essential elements of Web 3.0 will be semantic metadata.
 This mechanism will enable the web to understand symbols, keywords, and texts and their meaning.

 For example, the network will recognize the traditional “smiley” emoji formed by two dots, followed by an arc.
 Still, it will also understand that it stands for a human smile, a sign of happiness and approval.

 This is just a minor example, but the web will facilitate communication, transactions, and information exchange easily between entities through semantic data.
-The concept actually goes back to Berners-Lee’s original idea of the internet.
-He imagined the future as a bureaucracy-free world where intelligent machines automatically do the most time-consuming tasks and chores from people’s lives.
+The concept goes back to Berners-Lee’s original idea of the Internet.
+He imagined the future as a bureaucracy-free world where intelligent machines automatically do the most time-consuming tasks and chores in people’s lives.

 Artificial Intelligence (AI) is not a concept that will surface on Web 3.0 for the first time.
-We are already aware of its presence in Web 2.0 applications.
+However, we are already aware of its presence in Web 2.0 applications.

 However, on Web 3.0, AI will have such a quick learning mechanism that denying its existence will be impossible.
-Artificial intelligence will differentiate quickly between good and bad data, between real people and bots, and most importantly, it will separate fake news from real reports almost instantly.
+Artificial intelligence will quickly differentiate between excellent and insufficient data, between real people and bots, and, most importantly, instantly separate fake news from actual reports.